This book is a selection of graded Japanese readings written in modern Japanese.

 Lessons 48 through 59 are of increasing difficulty and include criticisms, resumes, a short text from Meiji and Taisho literature, and excerpts from important Japanese novels.

-Lessons 60 through 75 are of advanced difficulty and provided further readings with a considerable variety of content including Sinonlogy, Zen Buddhism, Shinto, Christianity, newspapers, economics and finance, and Japanese government policies.
+Lessons 60 through 75 are of advanced difficulty and provided further readings with a considerable variety of content including Sinology, Zen Buddhism, Shinto, Christianity, newspapers, economics and finance, and Japanese government policies.